15 Incredible Joshua Tree Hikes to Explore the Desert

 4) Approach Shoes: For desert environments like Joshua Tree, lightweight, breathable footwear is what you want.
 I would highly recommend a pair of approach shoes, which have extra sticky rubber soles that are ideal for all the scrambling and boulder hopping in Joshua Tree.
 Our content manager Kate wore the Black Diamond Mission LT approach shoes on her last trip to Joshua Tree, and they were perfect!

 5) Sunglasses: The blazing sun of the desert is bright, so you’ll definitely need sunglasses to protect your eyes.
-I love Goodr sunglasses because they don’t slip, even if you’re sweaty, and they come in really fun colors and patterns.
+I love Goodr sunglasses because they don’t slip, even if you’re sweaty, and they even come in a Joshua Tree pattern!

 6) Sunscreen: Sunscreen is an absolute must in Joshua Tree.
 I prefer Neutrogena sunscreen , but just make sure to bring what works for you – and plenty of it to reapply!
 I also recommend bring lip balm with SPF – my favorite kind is, appropriately enough, from Joshua Tree !